Portal

 99's Closet

-And now the Unclassified Get Smart Site brings you a peek into the colorful world of Agent 99's wardrobe!
-The contents of 99's closet were stylish and mod.
-At the same time some of her outfits probably raised a few eyebrows.
-Interestingly enough 99's style tended to change with each season of the show.
-Whether that is good or bad is in the eye of the beholder.
 Below is a collection of some of Mrs. Smart's apparel.
 This page, however, is only a glimpse into 99's closet.
 I may add to this as I see fit, but keep in mind it's not meant to show every outfit.

 The Early Years

 Somewhere around the second season 99 wore her hair short -kinda Vidal Sassoon looking.
 She also moved away from the little suits, but her fashion didn't get too far out.
+I prefer short hair myself, so I liked this style on her.
+It's fun and mod - but not gaudy.

 Mod Mod 99